 - investigation and prosecution to see whether delay and lengthy processes can be avoided through, for example, technology, special procedures and dedicated courts; and

 - the treatment and offender programmes available for sex offenders to identify the best options in reducing recidivism.

-The Working Party will consider the approach in comparative jurisdictions, and identify best practice solutions where they are relevant to its work.
-The Working Party’s recommendations will be designed so as not to encroach upon a defendant’s absolute right to a fair trial, or to erode complainant rights in any way.
+The Working Party considered the approach in comparative jurisdictions, and identified best practice solutions where they were relevant to its work.
+The Working Party’s recommendations has been designed so as not to encroach upon a defendant’s absolute right to a fair trial, or to erode complainant rights in any way.

 - HH Peter Rook QC (Chair)